slab/quill/guides/upgrading-to-1-0.md

 To realize the full benefits of 1.0, it is encouraged to take a fresh view of Quill 1.0 and revisit even basic topics on this documentation site.
 Often, you will find that even though you could do things the old way, there is a better new way.

-**Note: While Quill is in its beta and release candidate stages, this guide will be updated as needed.**

 ### API